dockopslab/pulseops/README.md

 ....
 ```

-bulckan deployment:
+PulseOps deployment:

 ```
 docker-compose -f compose.example.yml up -d
 ```

-Note: Before deploying multiple docker-compose.yml with Bulckan, it is necessary to check for possible incompatibilities.
+Note: Before deploying multiple docker-compose.yml with PulseOps, it is necessary to check for possible incompatibilities.
 Errors due to duplication of exposed ports, service names, networks, and others must be corrected before deployment.

 ## Contributions
 Contributions are welcome.
 Please open an issue or send a pull request to improve this project.